Non-stop flights to Oslo (OSL)

 From Naples and Olbia (Sardinia), all direct flights to Oslo are operated by Norwegian.

-From Palermo, you can fly non-stop to Oslo with SAS (Star Alliance).
-This is a seasonal route that started in June and ends in August.
+From Palermo, the only airline with direct flights is SAS (Star Alliance).
+This is a seasonal route that starts in June and ends in August.

 From Pisa, Rome (Fiumicino) and Venice Marco Polo, all direct flights to Oslo are operated by Norwegian and SAS (Star Alliance).

-From Verona, direct flights are offered by Norwegian.
-This is a seasonal route that started in June and ends in August.
+From Verona, the only airline with direct flights is Norwegian.
+This is a seasonal route that starts in June and ends in August.

 Flights from Latvia to Oslo